japgolly/scalajs-react/README.md

   - Improved efficiency for vdom representation and creation.
   - Add type-safety between attributes/styles and values.
 Eg `^:disabled = 7` no longer compiles.
   - Event attributes now know which types of events they will generate.
 Eg `^.onMouseDown` knows to expect a mouse event and won't compile if you pass it a drag event handler.
-  - React node array handling is safety, more efficient and has its own type with a nicer interface.
+  - React node array handling is safer, more efficient and has its own type with a nicer interface.
   - No more automatic expansion of `Seq`s.
 Either use `seq: _*` yourself or turn it into a `ReactArray`.
   - Optional vdom supported when enclosed in `Option` or `js.UndefOr`.
   - All vdom now has `.when(condition)` and `.unless(condition)` when will omit it unless a given condition is met.
 This replaces the `cond ?= (vdom)` syntax.
   - All vdom composes the same way, call `.apply` on what you have and specify more.
-This was usually the case but there were a few corner types that did it differently.
+This was usually the case but there were a few corner cases that had differences.
   - Easier and clearer access to SVG VDOM.

 - Component (and constituent) mapping.
   - Can map props & state (at top-level, and in Unmounted & Mounted too).
-  - Can map CtorType.
+  - Can map the constructor type.
-  - Can map next stage (i.e. Unmounted and Mounted).
+  - Can map next stage (i.e. Component→Unmounted and Unmounted→Mounted).
   - Can change effect type in Mounted.

 - Refs.